DeterminateSystems/nix-installer/README.md

 This is especially useful when using the installer in non-interactive scripts.

+## Features

+Existing Nix installation scripts do a good job but they are difficult to maintain.

+Subtle differences in the shell implementations and tool used in the scripts make it difficult to make meaningful changes to the installer.

+Determinate Nix installer has numerous advantages over these options:

+- It enables Nix to survive macOS upgrades
+- It keeps an installation _receipt_ for easy [uninstallation](#uninstalling)
+- It uses [planners](#planners) to create appropriate install plans for complicated targets&mdash;plans that you can review prior to installation
+- It enables you to perform a best-effort reversion in the facing of a failed install
+- It improves installation performance by maximizing parallel operations
+- It supports na expanded test suite including "curing" cases (compatibility with Nix already on the system)
+- It supports SELinux and OSTree-based distributions without asking users to make compromises
+- It operates as a single, static binary with external dependencies such as [OpenSSL], only calling existing system tools (like `useradd`) when necessary
+- As a macOS remote build target, it ensures that Nix is present on the `PATH`

+It has been wonderful to collaborate with other participants in the [Nix Installer Working Group][wg] and members of the broader community.
+The working group maintains a [foundation-owned fork of the installer][forked-installer].

 ## Quirks

 While Determinate Nix Installer tries to provide a comprehensive and unquirky experience, there are unfortunately some issues that may require manual intervention or operator choices.